Chu Bong-Foo: Tsang-chieh

-However, his work on Tsang-chieh did not begin until he worked at "Cultural Abril", a publishing house in Brazil, in 1972.
+His work on Tsang-chieh did not begin until he worked at "Cultural Abril", a publishing house in Brazil, in 1972.
 From then on, he would dedicate his life to modernizing Chinese information technology.
 He saw for himself how the Brazilians could, in just one day, translate and publish foreign literature, while the Chinese took at least a year.
 The technology then, coupled with the complexities of the Chinese script, required a painstaking process of picking up type pieces from an enormous Chinese character set.
-Besides, publishers often encountered characters not included in their set.
-This meant that the printing of any information in Chinese was much slower than in other languages.
-In 1973, he returned to Taiwan.
-He gathered a team to study an efficient method of looking up a character with 26 keys on the common keyboard.
+Moreover, publishers frequently faced the challenge of encountering characters that were not part of their standard character set.
+Consequently, printing information in Chinese was significantly slower compared to other languages.
+In 1973, upon his return to Taiwan, he assembled a team to research an efficient method for character lookup using 26 keys on a standard keyboard.

 Existing methods of looking up a Chinese character such as looking for its radicals, zhuyin, or romanization give only ambiguous results.
 On the other hand, while Chinese script has no alphabet, most characters are compounds of a common set of components.
 Chu assumed that it was possible to encode Chinese characters with a group of 'Chinese alphabets' which can be mapped on a common keyboard.
 After studying dictionary cut-outs and conducting many tests, the team released a table of 8,000 encoded characters in 1976.
 This result was unsatisfactory for general use but did however prove the possibility of encoding Chinese in this way.